- How are lung carcinoid tumors treated?

 Making treatment decisions for lung carcinoid tumors

-After the tumor is found and staged, your cancer care team will discuss your treatment options with you.
-The main factors in selecting a treatment for lung carcinoid tumors are the type of carcinoid, the size and location of the tumor, whether it has spread to lymph nodes or other organs, and if you have any other serious medical conditions.
-Based on these factors, the main treatment options for people with lung carcinoid tumors may include:
+After the lung carcinoid tumor is found and staged, your cancer care team will discuss your treatment options with you.
+The main factors in selecting a treatment are the type of carcinoid, the size and location of the tumor, whether it has spread to lymph nodes or other organs, and if you have any other serious medical conditions.
+Based on these factors, the main treatment options for people with lung carcinoid tumors can include:

 You may have different types of doctors on your treatment team, depending on the stage of your cancer and your treatment options.
 These doctors may include:

 - A thoracic surgeon: a doctor who treats diseases of the lungs and chest with surgery

 - A medical oncologist: a doctor who treats cancer with medicines such as chemotherapy

 - A pulmonologist: a doctor who specializes in medical treatment of diseases of the lungs

 - A radiation oncologist: a doctor who treats cancer with radiation therapy

 Many other specialists might be part of your treatment team as well, including physician assistants (PAs), nurse practitioners (NPs), nurses, nutrition specialists, social workers, and other health professionals.
 To learn more about who may be on your cancer care team, see Health Professionals Associated With Cancer Care.